IT Trends 2026 – Agentic AI, Cloud, Security & Enterprise Digitalization

 Outlook: Edge and cloud are merging into hybrid, intelligent architectures.

-Despite all the innovation, one topic remains constant: integration.
+Despite all the innovation, one topic remains constant among the IT trends in 2026: integration.
 Companies are increasingly relying on platform strategies instead of individual solutions.

 ERP systems such as SAP form the central backbone – enhanced by modular, flexible add-on architectures.